1cgonza/mapdemo/README.md

  - Windows: https://windows.github.com/

 ###GPS Data
-This I expect each of you to have it ready before class.
+This I expect each of you to have ready before class.
 - If you are using the schools tracker, bring the .GPX file.
 - If you are using google and your phone to track the locations, download the .KML from https://maps.google.com/locationhistory by clicking on the link "Export to KML".